 At-home clear aligners are a relatively new concept.
-Examples of at-home clear aligners include Smile Direct Club™ and Candid Co™.
-At-home clear aligner programs involve little to no dentist involvement.
-More and more people are turning to at-home clear aligners to straightening their teeth at the convenience of their own homes.
+Examples of at-home clear aligners providers include Smile Direct Club™ and Candid Co™.
+More and more people are turning to at-home clear aligners to straightening their smiles at the convenience of their own homes.
 There's no denying that at-home clear aligner therapy is convenient and in most instances, more affordable than dentist-delivered alternatives.
-The big question here is does at home clear aligner therapy work?
-The answer depends on how complex your treatment is.
-Complete the quiz below to find out how likely you are to qualify for at-home clear aligners:
+The big question here is "am I a candidate for at-home clear aligner treatment?"
+The answer to this question depends on how complex your orthodontic treatment is.
+Complete the quiz below to get an idea of how likely you are to qualify for Smile Direct Club™ and Candid Co™ clear aligners:

-What you need to know before starting at home aligner programs:
+What you need to know before starting at-home clear aligner treatment:

 The quiz above helps you determine how likely you are to qualify for at-home clear aligners.
 A high score means that you're likely to qualify for at-home clear aligners.
 This means that you can straighten your smile at the convenience of your own home using Smile Direct Club™, Candid Co.™, Byte™, or Even28 at-home™.
 A low score indicates that you're probably not a good candidate for at-home clear aligners.
 Consider going with dentist-delivered clear aligners, like Invisalign® or ClearCorrect™, or braces.
 Let's take a closer look to see how each question impacts your chances of qualifying for at-home clear aligners: